-- Vanguard LifeStrategy Moderate Growth (VSGMX) (One-Fund Portfolio) – comprised of 59% stocks and 41% bonds
+- Vanguard LifeStrategy Moderate Growth (VSMGX) (One-Fund Portfolio) – comprised of 59% stocks and 41% bonds

 The Coffeehouse Investor portfolio is one of the portfolios listed in MarketWatch as a “lazy portfolio.”

 It's been developed by Bill Schultheis, author of the book The Coffeehouse Investor, who is prominent in Vanguard fund and “lazy portfolio” circles.
-The premise of the book and Bill's financial advisory and investing philosophy is that typical investors can't beat the market so they should consider putting money in low-cost market index funds and then directing excess energy toward career and personal interests.
+The premise of the book and Bill's financial advisory and investing philosophy is that typical investors can't beat the market so they should consider putting money in low-cost market index funds and then directing energy toward career and personal interests (not individual stock selection).

 As a result (hopefully), the investor's life can be rich by a) focusing on generating income at a regular job or business plus b) spending leisure time doing what is meaningful and enjoyable.